-The key ID identifies the used encryption key among those assigned to the communicating nodes during the AKM procedure, as described in clause 9.2.5.2.
+The keyID identifies the used encryption key among those assigned to the communicating nodes during the AKM procedure, as described in clause 9.2.5.2.
 Keys assigned for communication with different peers may have the same key IDs.
-The range of the key ID is from 0 to 3.
-The format of the key ID is a 2-bit unsigned binary integer.
+The keyID shall be formatted as a 1-bit unsigned binary integer.
+Valid values of the keyID are 0 and 1.

 The FN is a serial number of the encrypted LLC frame and shall be represented as a 40-bit unsigned binary integer.
 The FN shall be set to one when a new encryption key is established and increased by one with every encrypted LLC frame passed using this key.
 FN shall never be repeated for the same value of the key: the key shall be changed prior to FN reaching its maximum value.
+FN expiration is used as a trigger for keys update (see clause 9.2.4).